Summer Trip to the French Riviera

 Côte d’Azur and Tourism

-Southern France, particularly Côte d’Azur is an extremely popular international travel destination, with visitors flocking to well-known cities like Nice, Cannes, and Saint Tropez.
-Côte d’Azur, synonymous with cloudless skies, topless beaches, super yachts, and a vibrant nightlife, rightly attracts travelers from across the world.
-The nearby islands of Corsica and Sardinia, both extremely popular summertime destinations for Europeans have stunning beaches and rustic countryside.
-Nice, the second most popular tourist destination in France, after Paris, has a vast range of hotels and restaurants, catering to every budget, and the Nice Airport is the perfect gateway to the region, with a range of domestic and international flights, as well as easy access to surrounding areas like Monaco, Provence, and the islands of Corsica and Sardinia.
+Southern France, particularly Côte d’Azur is a popular international travel destination, with visitors flocking to well-known cities like Nice, Cannes, and Saint Tropez.
+Côte d’Azur, synonymous with cloudless skies, topless beaches, super yachts, and a vibrant nightlife, rightly attracts travelers worldwide.
+The nearby islands of Corsica and Sardinia, both popular summer destinations for Europeans have stunning beaches and rustic countryside.
+Nice, the second most popular tourist destination in France, after Paris, has a vast range of hotels and restaurants, catering to every budget, and the Nice Airport is the perfect gateway to the region, with a range of domestic and international flights, and easy access to surrounding areas like Monaco, Provence, and the islands of Corsica and Sardinia.

-From the airport we grabbed a city bus (number 98 €6 each, one-way) to the city center.
-Conveniently, the bus terminated just outside Garibaldi Square on Boulevard Jean Jaurès, about two blocks from our hotel.
+From the airport, we grabbed a city bus (number 98 €6 each, one-way) to the city center.
+Conveniently, the bus ended just outside Garibaldi Square on Boulevard Jean Jaurès, about two blocks from our hotel.
 Nice’s airport is strategically located on the coast close to the city center, making for easy access into the city, the surrounding cities, or the beach.
-It’s about a 20 minute bus ride to the city center from the airport.
+It’s about a 20-minute bus ride to the city center from the airport.
 We took Uber back to the airport from our hotel (€ 31) to catch our flight to Ajaccio, Corsica.
-Taking Uber was easy, fast, and only a little more expensive than the bus, if paying for four people.
+Taking Uber was easy, fast, and only a little more expensive than the bus if paying for four people.

 Where to Stay in Nice